-Level 2 – Brand: Your brand or forward-facing communication is what you present to the world.
+Your brand or forward-facing communication is what you present to the world.
 There are many elements, such as your story, mission, colors, and fonts.
-And these elements are represented through many platforms, across hundreds, likely thousands, of touchpoints, with multiple stakeholder groups.
-At this level of communication, you distill the vast amount of information from Level 1 into that which is meaningful and relevant to prospects, customer, investors, and the likes.
+These elements are represented through many platforms, across hundreds, likely thousands, of touch-points, with multiple stakeholder groups.
+At this level of communication, you distill the vast amount of information from Stage 1 into that which is meaningful and relevant to prospects, customer, investors, and the like.

-Level 4 – Name: Your venture is distilled into your brand, your brand into your value proposition–and at the top of the pyramid is your name, a single word or phrase that supports your Positioning.
-It aids you in taking your Value Proposition to market.
-It is a productive communication tool, which is used more than any other aspect of your entire brand.
+Your venture is distilled into your brand, your brand into your value proposition, your value proposition into a single word or phrase that is used again and again by your customers, prospects, partners, and team.
+In this way, your name aids you in taking your venture to the market — it is a productive communication tool, which is used more than any other aspect of your entire brand.

-Blackstone Labs, Apple, MailChimp, PayPal, Twitter, SalesForce, and Uber all accomplish very different goals with their names; but each excellently supported the business as it grew to greatness.
+Blackstone Labs, Apple, MailChimp, PayPal, Twitter, SalesForce, and Uber all accomplish very different goals with their names, but each name excellently supports the business, even as the brands were growing to greatness.